mcdeck/pilight2mqtt/README.rst

 **A**: You can specify the port pilight listens on in the pilight configuration under settings, port. https://manual.pilight.org/en/configuration-settings#pf2

-Remember to first stop pilgith and only modify the settings afterwards.
+Remember to first stop pilight and only modify the settings afterwards.
 At least for me pilight will overwrite the configuration with its current values when shutting down.